sarthakgupta6789/Oreo-milkshake-/README.md

-this recipe is for making oreo milkshake which you can drink after dinner.
+this recipe is for making oreo milkshake which you can have after dinner.